-- On the web: www.digicert.com
+On the web: www.digicert.com

-- By email from admin@digicert.com
+By email to admin@digicert.com

-- by mail addressed to: DigiCert, Inc., 333 South 520 West, Lindon, Utah 84042
+• By mail addressed to: DigiCert, Inc., 333 South 520 West, Lindon, Utah 84042

-- by telephone Tel: 1-801-805-1620
+By telephone Tel: 1-801-877-2100

-- by fax: 1-801-705-0481
+• By fax: 1-801-705-0481

 DigiCert publishes CRLs to allow relying parties to determine the validity of a certificate issued by DigiCert.
-Each CRL contains entries for all revoked un-expired certificates issued and is valid for 24 hours.
+Each CRL contains entries for all revoked un-expired certificates issued and is valid for a period from 24 hours up to 7 days.
 DigiCert maintains revocation entries on its CRLs, or makes certificate status information available via OCSP, until after the expiration date of the revoked EV Certificate.